Study smarter with Fiveable

 These breakthroughs dismantled classical physics' certainties, revealing that the universe operates by counterintuitive rules at very large and very small scales.
 Both relativity and quantum mechanics remain experimentally verified yet philosophically unsettling.

-Compare: Relativity vs. Quantum Mechanics—Einstein's theories govern the very large (cosmos, gravity), while quantum mechanics governs the very small (atoms, particles).
-Both broke from Newtonian physics but remain incompatible with each other, driving the ongoing search for a unified "Theory of Everything."
+Compare: Relativity vs. Quantum Mechanics: Einstein's theories govern the very large (cosmos, gravity), while quantum mechanics governs the very small (atoms, subatomic particles).
+Both broke from Newtonian physics but remain mathematically incompatible with each other, driving the ongoing search for a unified "Theory of Everything."

-Compare: Darwinian vs. Molecular Biology Revolution—Darwin explained why species change (selection pressure), while molecular biology explained how (genetic mechanisms).
-FRQs often ask how later discoveries validated or refined earlier theories—this pairing is ideal.
+Compare: Darwinian vs. Molecular Biology Revolution: Darwin explained why species change (selection pressure), while molecular biology explained how (genetic mechanisms).
+FRQs often ask how later discoveries validated or refined earlier theories.
+This pairing is ideal for that kind of question.

 These revolutions unified previously fragmented fields by providing overarching explanatory frameworks.
 Both faced initial resistance from established disciplines before achieving near-universal acceptance.

-Compare: Plate Tectonics vs. Cognitive Revolution—both unified fragmented disciplines (geology/psychology) under single explanatory frameworks, and both initially faced resistance from established experts.
-Use these as examples of how paradigm shifts require generational change.
+Compare: Plate Tectonics vs. Cognitive Revolution: both unified fragmented disciplines (geology/psychology) under single explanatory frameworks, and both initially faced resistance from established experts.
+These are strong examples of how paradigm shifts often require generational change before gaining acceptance.

 This revolution differs from others by being primarily technological rather than theoretical, yet it has transformed how all other sciences operate.
 The digital age represents a change in scientific infrastructure as much as scientific content.